Pressure Cooker Sugar Pie Pumpkin Puree is easy to make. Canned pumpkin look out, your pies and cakes will taste fantastic with fresh puree.

 - Wash Pie Pumpkin.
 Cut down stem, if needed.

-- Remove Pumpkin, cut in half and scoop out the seeds and set aside to toast.
+- Cut pumpkin in half and scoop out the seeds and save for toasting.

 - Scoop out the flesh and place in Food Processor or Blender and process until smooth.